 Whether you’re a sole trader, a freelancer, in a partnership with someone or a director of a limited company, being your own boss comes with a lot of satisfaction.
-However, when you want to get a mortgage, mainstream bank lenders will ask you to jump a couple more obstacles than the average home loan customer.
+However, when you want to get a mortgage – for your home or an investment property – mainstream bank lenders will ask you to jump a couple more obstacles than the average home loan customer.

 Depending on your circumstances, it could be advantageous to consider the non-bank lending channel, which is becoming increasingly popular with Kiwis – especially those who are self-employed.

 A good mortgage adviser can help ensure your application has the best chance of success.
 Their experience and ability to negotiate on your behalf can also make a big difference.
-We’ve set up a free service that connects you with one of the best mortgage advisers out there – we call them elite advisers.
+We’ve set up a free Find a Broker service that connects you with one of our mortgage advisors.
 They won’t charge you either, because they’re paid by the lender you decide to go with.

 It’s all about proving your income

-Whoever is considering lending you money needs to feel confident that you have the required home deposit and can cover repayments easily.
-Proving your income and showing that it’s reliable are the foundations for a successful home loan application.
+Whoever is considering lending you money needs to feel confident that you have the required deposit and can cover repayments easily.
+Proving your self employed income and showing that it’s reliable are the foundations for a successful home loan application.

-When you work for someone else, proof of income is easy.
+When you work for someone else, proving your income is easy.
 You usually have an employment contract that details your salary or wages, plus you’ll have bank statements that show remuneration going into your account from your employer.